zanesterling/rts/LOG.md

 So far I've done #1, but there's a little bug.
 I didn't account for how the units have a radius, so they move until their midpoint touches the wall.
 Fix!

+---

+Ooh, actually this is nontrivial in the general case.
+The issue is: which cell do you check for collision with the circle?

 ## 2024-02-19
 Today I'll make some obstacles, and have the units bump into them.